IADI-2024/IADI-2024.github.io/project/assignment.md

 3. OpenAPI description per microservice and application (a pdf file printing the live specification of each server)

-4. A Server-side application (a commit in the repository - tag SERVER)
+4. A Server-side application (a commit in the repository - tag SERVER in the main branch)

 5. Automatic unit and integration tests in a continuous integration style

-6. Client-side application (a commit in the repository - tag CLIENT).
+6. Client-side application (a commit in the repository - tag CLIENT in the main branch).

 7. IFML specification of the UI.